alexbatalov/fallout1-re/README.md

 ## Status

-The game is playable.
-I haven't completed neither speedrun, nor walkthrough, so I'm not sure if that's possible yet.
-Function-wise about 1% is not yet decompiled and about 15% of functions from Fallout 2 codebase is currently under review.
+The game can be completed from start to finish.
+About 6% of functions from Fallout 2 codebase is currently under review.
+As with F2RE there is a small number of functions that are not decompiled because they are never used in the game.

 ## Installation